Prologue; When everything's lost

 "Are you sure?" she demanded.
 Harry nodded.

 Lily's eyes suddenly grew wide and she looked frantically around.
 Snapping out of it she picked Chase up and pressed him into Harry's arms.
-Harry almost dropped him because of the sudden weight but thankfully his toned muscles held.
+Harry almost dropped him because of the sudden weight but thankfully his muscles barely held.

 "I need you to promise me something." she continued.
 At Harry's nod she grabbed his shoulders and gripped them.

 "Promise me that whatever happens tonight that, no matter what, you'll always protect your brother." she said tearfully.
-Swallowing, Harry nodded.

 "Promise me Harry!"
 Lily said shaking slightly as the house gave another tremble; the second barrier was broken.